 Subject Line: I need your help!

-In a few months time, I will be traveling to (insert country) to (insert challenge OR volunteer description) with Flying Kites, an organization that runs a school and home for orphaned and vulnerable children in Kenya.
+In a few months time, I will be traveling to (insert country) to (insert challenge OR volunteer description) with Flying Kites, an organization that provides a competitive, Whole Child education and access to integrative services for vulnerable students in rural Kenya, inspiring lifelong learners who have the tools to thrive and contribute to their communities as self-sufficient and productive citizens.
 I am committed to helping Flying Kites provide children in need with an excellent education and I have set a goal of raising (x) for the organization before I leave.

 Please considering supporting my efforts by making a donation to my fundraising page (insert hyperlink here) and/or attending one of the upcoming fundraising events I am organizing (expand on details).
 To date, I have raised (insert number or percentage of goal) and need your help to reach my final goal.
 You can help by donating, and also sharing my page with your friends.